How to Care for Baby Mice

 That was the other problem which led to some changes in the little mice arrangement I had going.

 Oh dear.
 Taking care of three mice was an exhilarating experience, a labor of love.
-But there was no way I was going to take to caring for more than three.
+But there was no way I was going to take to care of more than three.

 A Short Few Weeks Later